 Directions

-- Cook the fish: Place salmon strips in a single layer.
-Cover and simmer gently for 4 minutes until nearly cooked.
+- Poach the salmon: Lay the salmon strips in the sauce in a single layer.
+Cover the pan with the lid again and simmer gently for about 4 minutes until the fish is nearly cooked through.